beatrixcendana/Intro-to-Serverless-Project/blog.md

 <br>

 ## Thanks and Acknowledgements
 Thanks to BitProject for giving me such a huge opportunity to learn more about API or serverless function, participate in the tech conferences, and practice my presentation skills.
 I never thought that I would work on the development process or backend stuff.
+Also, I appreciate Jonah for spending time mentoring me and debugging the code together.
+Her strong coding passion opens my eyes that being a developer is fun!
+Thanks Jonah!

 I hope in the future that this feature can be useful for people that have problem with eating schedule and problem to choose food recipe.